One Quick Tip: How to Freeze Stock in Glass Canning Jars

 Okay so you've finally made chicken stock.
 It was no big deal, right?
 But then what?!
 How do you store chicken stock for using later?

 Just strain your chicken stock into glass canning jars and freeze the jars.
-Yep, you read that right.
+Yes, you read that right.
 Freeze chicken stock in glass jars!
-I've been doing it for two, maybe three years.
+I've been doing it for almost ten years.
 It really works.

-And naturally, the same technique also works for vegetable stock, beef stock, shrimp stock and any other kind of stock you can make!
+And naturally, the same technique also works for vegetable stock, beef stock, shrimp stock and any other kind of stock you might make!

 How to Freeze Stock in Glass Canning Jars, another One Quick Tip ♥ KitchenParade.com.